Victoria Atkins: Parliamentary career

 Atkins was selected over three others in July 2014 as the Conservative candidate for Louth and Horncastle, at a meeting (referred to as an "Open Primary" by the party) of around 200 local party members in Spilsby.
-It is a safe Conservative seat: all areas of it have been continuously held by the party since 1924.
+It is a safe Conservative seat; all areas of it have been continuously held by the party since 1924.

 The retiring MP was Sir Peter Tapsell, who at that time was Father of the House of Commons, having served the area for nearly 50 years in addition to his previous Parliamentary service.
-Former Prime Minister John Major (who first entered the House of Commons at the same time as her father) supported her first parliamentary election campaign, and has known her "since she was born".
+Former Prime Minister John Major (who first entered the House of Commons at the same time as her father) supported her first parliamentary election campaign, and has known her since she was a young girl.

+1st term (2015–2017)

-After becoming the MP for Louth and Horncastle at the 2015 general election, Atkins was appointed as a member of the Home Affairs Select Committee in July 2015.
+Atkins was elected as the MP for Louth and Horncastle at the 2015 general election, winning 51.2% of the vote and with a majority of 14,977 votes.
+After being elected, Atkins was appointed as a member of the Home Affairs Select Committee in July 2015.

-Atkins was opposed to Brexit prior to the 2016 EU membership referendum but consistently voted in favour of a referendum being held.
+Atkins supported the UK remaining within the EU before the 2016 EU membership referendum, but consistently voted in favour of a referendum being held.
 After the referendum, she voted in favour of triggering Article 50 in February 2017.